The top reasons why your newborn isn’t sleeping at night include hunger, illness, and not understanding the time of day.

 Your baby may:

-Every one of those things will cause a baby to wake up often during the night.
-Check with your pediatrician if you suspect pain or allergies could be the culprit.
+Every one of those things might cause a baby to wake up often during the night.
+Check with your pediatrician if you suspect that pain or illness could be the reason they’re not sleeping.

-If you think gas is the problem, there are some natural remedies that can help, such as massaging your baby to relieve the gas.
+If you think gas is the problem, some natural remedies may help, such as massaging your baby to relieve the gas.

-Some babies are so in love with their parents, they can’t waste time on sleep.
-Your baby wants to know what you are doing.
-And baby wants to play.
-With you.
-In the middle of the night.
+Some babies are so attached to their parents, they can’t waste time on sleep.
+Your baby may need to know where you are or simply be near you.

-Some parents find that sleeping in the same room helps baby feel close while still allowing parents to get some rest.
-(Note that the American Academy of Pediatrics recommends room sharing, but not bed sharing, with your baby.)
+Some parents find that sleeping in the same room helps baby feel close while still allowing the parents to get some rest.
+Note that the American Academy of Pediatrics recommends sharing a room but not a bed with your baby.

 Babies are sensitive.
 Too much stimulation can throw them off their sleeping game.

-Stimulation might come in the form of mom eating too much chocolate that comes out in her milk, too much pinching from Aunt Joanne, or just too much daytime play.
+Stimulation might come in the form of a nursing parent consuming too much caffeine, which then comes out in their milk.
+It could also be from receiving too much attention from visitors or just engaging in too much daytime play.

-Baby’s wakefulness at night is often a clue for mothers who breastfeed that something in their diet is not agreeing with their baby’s tummies.
+Baby’s wakefulness at night might be a clue for parents who nurse that something in their diet is not agreeing with their baby’s tummy.

 Other caregivers find that a busy day full of noise and activity makes it hard for their baby to switch to resting mode.